clancykt/CA318-AAAIS/README.md

 As continuous asessment for this module we were asked to choose an algorithm and explain it in great detail via a powerpoint presentation

-I recieved an overall grade of 97%.
+I recieved an overall grade of 97% for this module.